Skip to main content

 Location: MacLean Engineering Sciences Center (M016, M026, M028, and MB028)

-Contact: Daniel Cullen, Project and Materials Lab Manager
+Contact: Daniel Cullen, Engineering Lab Instructor

 The Materials Laboratories are under the supervision of Daniel Cullen.
 The use of equipment, instruments, tools, chemicals, or other supplies is restricted to registered students and Dartmouth College employees.
 The laboratories contain compressed gases, liquid nitrogen, high temperature furnaces, high voltage power supplies, x-ray equipment, chemical fume hoods, acids, and other chemicals.
 The use of appropriate safety equipment, such as protective splash goggles, hats, gloves, and aprons are required.
 Students must receive training and authorization before using equipment in these labs.
 No food is permitted in these labs.